rawpython/remi/README.md

     <img src="https://raw.githubusercontent.com/dddomodossola/remi/development/remi/res/screenshot.png" title="Widgets overview">
 </p>

 Remi enables developers to create platform independent GUI with Python.
-The entire GUI is converted to HTML and is rendered in your browser. **No HTML** is required, Remi automatically translates your Python code into HTML.
+The entire GUI is rendered in your browser. **No HTML** is required, Remi automatically translates your Python code into HTML.
 When your app starts, it starts a web server that will be accessible on your network.

 A basic application appears like this: